#Techshit Hype – #NothingNew

 #Fashionistas chase status and spectacle over substance, co-opting real radical movements for aesthetics.
 They turn collective struggles into performative gestures, feeding the #mainstreaming cycle.
 This poisons the roots of change, turning compost into toxic waste, energy that could grow new things instead feeds the system they claim to resist.

 Why is the #geekproblem such a strong #blocking force?
 This is rooted in control, a deterministic mindset that values code over culture.
 It manifests as gatekeeping, with geeks wielding tech knowledge as a shield rather than a tool for collective liberation.
-This blocks change because it alienates people who don’t fit the mould, and it stalls projects in endless technical debates instead of action.
+This keeps blocking change because it alienates people who don’t fit the mould, and it stalls needed projects in endless technical debates instead of action.

 How can #mainstreaming be pushed into something positive?
 Mainstreaming doesn’t have to be a death sentence if it’s grows from radical roots.
 The problem is the loss of direction when movements get diluted to fit nasty #mainstream tastes.
 A useful path is that mainstream visibility can amplify voices, but this needs active balancing by autonomous, decentralized structures.
 Maybe think of it like a Trojan horse, to smuggle radical ideas into the #mainstream under the cover of familiarity.

-How do we thread this through the needle of #stupidindividualism that fractures collective power, by reducing everything to personal choice and consumption.
-The cultural byproduct of the #deathcult, a refusal to see beyond the self, traps people in cycles of isolation and powerlessness.
-The path out of this mess is through rekindling collectivism trust.
+How do we thread this through the needle of #stupidindividualism which constantly fractures collective power, reducing everything to personal choice and consumption.
+This is a cultural byproduct of the #deathcult, a refusal to see beyond the self, which traps people in cycles of isolation and powerlessness.
+There is a path out of this mess through rekindling collectivism trust.
 People fall into individualism because they don’t trust collective paths.
 Start small, with local networks and federated communities.
 Show that collective paths are possible, and that it feels better than isolation.
 Remind people they are part of something bigger, not as a sacrifice of self, but as an expansion of it.

 What path can we take on the #openweb?
-A path that embraces the compost.
+We need a path that embraces the compost.
 Let’s not seek purity or perfection, but instead nurture the rotting, chaotic soil of what we already have.
 The #OMN and #4opens lay the groundwork with radical transparency, federated trust networks.
 Build with messy activism, celebrate imperfection.
-Let failure teach and shape the next iteration.
-Radical inclusion, breaks down tech barriers and actively bring people in.
+Radical inclusion, breaks down tech barriers by actively bring people in.
 Trust over control, decentralize, federate, and resist the temptation to police.

 Parasite #NGO and #fashionista tech